 Net realisable value of inventories is the estimated selling price in the ordinary course of business, less estimated costs of completion and selling expense.
 These estimates are based on current market conditions and the historical experience of processing and selling products of similar nature.
 It could change significantly as a result of changes in customer's preference and competitor's actions in response to severe industry cycles.
 The Group will reassess the estimates by the end of each reporting period.
-Inventories written down to net realisable value of US\$0.5 million (2022: US\$0.6 million) was made for the year ended 31 December 2023.
+Some inventories were recovered to its net realisable value of US\$1.2 million during the year ended 31 December 2024 (2023: inventories written down to net realisable value of US\$0.5 million).